-Study broadcast, print, or digital journalism by learning the latest in digital storytelling, social media, and information graphics, and launch your career in the media capital of the world.
+Hofstra journalism students are telling stories that matter.
+Learn the latest trends in digital storytelling and social media, and launch your journalism career in the media capital of the world.
+Journalism at Hofstra offers expertise in digital, broadcast and print reporting.

 In our fully accredited Bachelor of Arts in Journalism program, you'll gain expertise in news writing and reporting, shooting and editing video, and designing mobile websites, using the latest industry tools and software.